 Many lead qualification systems are based on the use of the following set of interrelated criteria:

 - Behavioral — likes, dislikes, habits.
 These characteristics determine the most appropriate channel of interaction with a potential buyer — e-mail, website or social networks.

 Business owners and marketers put a lot of efforts in search of effective methods of lead generation.
 However, sometimes it is enough to take an existing and successfully working model and simply adapt it to your own target group.

 Here are several competent guides and original strategies (list of links)

-Customer Relationship Management system (CRM) is a core of lead nurturing.
+Customer Relationship Management system (CRM) is a core lead generation software.
 There plenty of resources and reviews on out-of-box & cloud solution.
 I’d just recommend to consider a custom CRM solution build specifically for your business, because it is often cheaper than to adapt existing solutions like Salesforce, Hubspot etc.